jupyterlab/jupyter-ai/packages/jupyter-ai-dalle/README.md

 # jupyter_ai_dalle

-This extension is composed of a Python package named `jupyter_ai_dalle` that exposes the model engines to the Jupyter GAI server extension, and an NPM package named `jupyter_ai_dalle` that provides a frontend labextension registering inserters.
+This extension is composed of a Python package named `jupyter_ai_dalle` that exposes the model engines to the Jupyter AI server extension, and an NPM package named `jupyter_ai_dalle` that provides a frontend labextension registering inserters.